yaglol/KSS-Security-Writeup/README.md

 It contains very much crypto-stuff but on a easy level, perfect for me.

 This CTF was solved on Windows and using alsmost only web-based encode/decoders

-# find more of my content on www.yaglol.com
-# or at                      www.twitter.com/yagloool